letsencrypt/boulder/docs/acme-divergences.md

 ## [Section 6.2.1.](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-6.2.1)

 Boulder implements draft-03 style key roll-over with a few divergences.
-Since Boulder doesn't currently use the registration URL to identify users we do not check for that field in the JWS protected header.
+Since Boulder doesn't currently use the registration URL to identify users we do not check for that field in the JWS protected headers but do check for it in the inner payload.
 Boulder also requires the outer JWS payload contains the `"resource": "key-change"` field.

 ## [Section 6.3.](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-6.3)